 We guard our hearts, by allowing our Watchman (the Word and Holy Spirit) to have a say about what is in our hearts, or what flows out of our hearts.
-The Holy Spirit causes us to understand the word and is the appointed Watchman that protects our hearts from within our very hearts.
+The Holy Spirit will cause us to understand the word and is the appointed Watchman that protects our hearts from within our very hearts.
 And what’s his primary tool?
 Scripture.

 Honestly though, how can the Spirit use scripture, if we do not put it into our hearts in the first place.